Join 100,000+ using Download Monitor to

 - An overview of the installation steps

-- The platforms the software’s compatible with along with other technical specifications.
+- The platforms that the software’s compatible with, along with other technical specifications

 And naturally, a download/buy button!